ashbb/green_shoes/README.md

 Documentation
 =============

-Read the [Green Shoes Manual](http://ashbb.github.com/green_shoes/) for all sorts of shoe-like good-ness
+Read the [Manual](http://ashbb.github.com/green_shoes/) for all sorts of shoe-like good-ness

-Check the [Github Wiki](http://github.com/ashbb/green_shoes/wiki) for extra documentation and details.
+Check the [Wiki](http://github.com/ashbb/green_shoes/wiki) for extra documentation and details.

+Please contribute to documentation whenever you can.

 Bugs & Requests
 ===============

-See [Github Issues](http://github.com/ashbb/green_shoes/issues) for any bugs or feature requests.
+See [Issues](http://github.com/ashbb/green_shoes/issues) for any bugs or feature requests.

 License